AdaCore/training_material/courses/codepeer/010_codepeer.rst

 + :toolname:`CodePeer` is a static analysis tool

-  + It provides feedback prior to execution and test
+  + Provides feedback **before** execution and test
-  + It provides "as-built" documentation to support source code review
+  + Provides *as-built documentation* for code reviews

-+ It helps to identify and eliminate vulnerabilities and bugs in the application
++ Helps identifying and eliminating **vulnerabilities and bugs** early

-  + And it does it early in the lifecycle
++ Modular

-+ It is modular and scalable
+  + Analyze entire project or a single file

-  + Can be used on an entire project or a single file
+  + Configurable as more or less strict

-  + Can be configured to be more or less strict, from very picky to laid back
++ Scalable

-  + Can be adapted to filter out or emphasize certain issues
+  + Can filter out or emphasize certain issues
-  + Can concentrate on differences between baselines / versions
+  + Can analyze the difference between baselines / versions

 ------------------------------
 CodePeer In A Nutshell (2/2)